Many shredders who just got into BMX keep asking if BMX pegs are universal or not.

 BMX pegs are available in two styles: plastic and steel.

-The plastic ones allow you to grind different surfaces more easily (with wax!), while the steel ones will last much longer.
+The plastic ones allow you to grind different surfaces more easily (with wax!), while steel BMX pegs ones will last much longer.

 I have been riding plastic pegs for the past couple of years and don’t see myself picking steel ones any time soon.